Truck crashes into 2 businesses in Larchmont

-LARCHMONT, Westchester County (WABC) -- A truck crashed into a row of businesses in Larchmont Monday morning.
+LARCHMONT, Westchester County (WABC) -- A truck crashed into a row of businesses in Westchester County early Monday morning.

-The truck went out of control on Palmer Avenue just after 1:45 a.m.
+The driver of the truck lost control on Palmer Avenue in Larchmont just after 1:45 a.m.

 The Larchmont Building Department will evaluate the structural integrity of the stores.